Regional Energy Strategic Planning (RESP)

 How will the RESPs be developed?

-Ofgem has set out that the NESO should follow four principles to guide its work: place-based; whole system; vision-led; and proactive.
+Ofgem has set out that the NESO should follow a set of principles to guide it's work; these are to be: place-based; whole system; vision-led; proactive; transparent and collaborative; and fair.

 By being place-based the RESP role will help ensure that the views of local customers are central to the way we plan for Great Britain’s net zero energy system.